Increase The Performance Of Your UI Tests With Salesforce Performance Analysis For App Builder

 We don’t like waiting.
-We’ve got used to deliveries being at our door on the same or next day, easy and fast contactless payments, powerful phones and computers that barely struggle with our daily tasks, and instant replies to our messages.
-And when it comes to online browsing, we still have a need for speed.
+We’ve got used to deliveries being at our door on the same or the next day, easy and fast contactless payments, powerful phones and computers that barely struggle with our daily tasks, and instant replies to our messages.
+And when it comes to online browsing, we still require speed for Salesforce Performance Testing.

-Studies have shown that, if a website takes 3 seconds to load, we are 32% more prone to leave the website than if it takes 1 second.
-And the longer a page takes to load, the higher the probability that we’ll just look for what we want somewhere else instead.
+Studies have shown that if a website takes 3 seconds to load, we are 32% more prone to leave the website than if it takes 1 second.
+And the longer a page takes to load, the higher the probability that we’ll look for what we want elsewhere instead.

-As a result, it is increasingly more difficult not to bring these same expectations we have as consumers to our workplace, especially when using business apps and tools.
+As a result, it is increasingly more difficult not to bring these exact expectations we have as consumers to our workplace, especially when using business apps and tools.

 Some of us may have resigned ourselves to using slow and clunky business apps, but it doesn’t have to be so.
-By combining the latest Salesforce tools with Provar, we can make sure that end-users have a positive experience when using Salesforce as part of their work.
+By combining the latest Salesforce tools with Provar, we can ensure end-users have a positive experience using Salesforce as part of their work.

 Salesforce Performance Analysis for App Builder

-With the Winter ’21 release, Salesforce introduced Performance Analysis for App Builder which helps admins and developers understand how much each page component contributes to the overall load time.
-In addition, Performance Analyzer also shows useful tips to improve their overall performance, specifically with the aim of improving the page performance.
+With the Winter ’21 release, Salesforce introduced Performance Analysis for App Builder, which helps admins and developers understand how much each page component contributes to the overall load time.
+In addition, Performance Analyzer also shows valuable tips to improve their overall performance, specifically to improve page performance.

-- Too many components visible on page load
+- Too many components visible on the page load

-- Too many heavy-impact related lists visible, especially those with multiple-object relationships
+- Too many heavy-impact related lists are visible, especially those with multiple-object relationships.

 - Too many fields in your Record Detail component